Strengthen Crisis Response Systems

 - Identify all people experiencing or at risk of experiencing homelessness across the community

-- Prevents homelessness whenever possible
+- Prevent homelessness whenever possible

-- Quickly connects people who experience homelessness to housing assistance and/or services tailored to the unique strengths and needs of households and which enable them to achieve and maintain permanent housing.
+- Quickly connect people who experience homelessness to housing assistance and/or services tailored to the unique strengths and needs of households and which enable them to achieve and maintain permanent housing.
 Services may include access to school or early childhood care and learning, public benefit programs, employment services, reunification services, and/or health care, including substance use and mental health services.
 For survivors fleeing domestic violence, specialized shelters and services should also be available.